Cell Ranger6.4 (latest), printed on 05/31/2023

 see a subset of the barcodes that were highlighted which should represent

-(in B Cells: All Cells or in B Cells: Cluster 1 or in B Cells: Cluster 2) and (TCL1A > 0).
+(in B Cells: Main Population or in B Cells: Cluster 1 or in B Cells: Cluster 2) and (TCL1A > 0).

 Let's assign these barcodes to a new category by clicking the "Assign 347 barcodes" button at the bottom.
 Name the category "B Cell Subtypes" and the cluster "Immature".

-Now, let's find mature B Cells by modifying the filter we just made.
-Since mature B Cells don't express TCL1A, let's modify the existing TCL1A rule we created so that the rule reads "TCL1A = 0" instead of "TCL1A > 0".
+Now, we will find mature B cells by modifying the filter we just made.
+Since mature B cells don't express TCL1A, we will modify the existing TCL1A rule we created so that the rule reads "TCL1A = 0" instead of "TCL1A > 0".
 You can do so by clicking the greater than symbol (>) directly and choosing equals (=) instead.
 You should see a different highlighted subset of B cells in purple.
 Assign these 343 barcodes to the same category "B Cell Subtypes" and name the cluster "Mature".